 The requirement puts emphasis on ensuring that productive capacity is maintained and not compromised, which does not necessarily equate to sustainable yield.
-Productive capacity is a measure of a site's capacity to produce a range of wood and non-wood products, whereas sustainable yield is essentially a calculated yield for a particular product that can be maintained over time.
-Forest managers may determine sustainable yield as a basis for the maintenance of productive capacity.
+Productive capacity is a measure of a site's capacity to produce a range of wood and non-wood products.